About Ramon

 What is the one thing you regret?

 Honestly?
 Not much.
-I’ve lived boldly, taken chances, and chased ideas most people wouldn’t dare write down.
-But if I had to pick something, it would be the relationships I let slip away — the people I didn’t chase when I should have, the times I chose movement over staying still with someone who mattered.
+I’ve lived boldly so far, taken chances, and chased ideas most people wouldn’t dare write down.
+But if I had to pick something, it would be the relationships I let slip away — the people I didn’t chase when I should have, the times I chose staying still over movement with someone who mattered.
 (Also, maybe I should have invested in Bitcoin when I first heard about it in 2011.)